cheminfo/chemcalc-js/README.md

 * `massRange` - Range of mass to analyze (default: 0.5)
 * `maxNumberRows` - Maximum number of results (rows) to retrieve (default: 1000)
 * `typedResult` - The result field will be typed like "mf" "jcamp" ... so instead of having "mf":"C10H12" the json will contain "mf":{type:"mf",value:"C10H12"}
+* `defaultUnsaturationContribution` - Allow to have a default value for the isotope with undefined unsaturation contribution.
+By default it is null and therefore if you use element like Ru, V, ... the unsaturation will not be calculated and therefore filtering is not possible.

 __Examples__